whale fall abyss

 FREE (Reservation Requested)

-whale fall abyss in the cargo hold of the Tall Ship Wavertree, calling up ghosts and ancestors from the intersecting histories of whalers and slave ships and whale fall reckoning in the Upper Gallery of The Arts Center at Governors Island.
-Using found objects, sound, light, movement and projection, brooks conjures an abyssal underwater world that transforms the formerly munitions storage warehouse into an imagined site of the decomposed whale.
+Choreographer mayfield brooks presented two works–whale fall abyss in the cargo hold of the Tall Ship Wavertree, calling up ghosts and ancestors from the intersecting histories of whalers and slave ships and whale fall reckoning in the Upper Gallery of The Arts Center at Governors Island.
+Using found objects, sound, light, movement and projection, brooks conjured an abyssal underwater world that transformed the formerly munitions storage warehouse into an imagined site of the decomposed whale.

-Both presentations are a culmination of brooks’ project Whale Fall, originally commissioned by Abrons Arts Center and virtually premiered as an experimental dance film in 2021 during the height of the Covid-19 epidemic.
-When Whale Fall (the film) premiered brooks wrote, “This project was born out of a desire to sit with grief and rage in a world that discards too much and consumes too much.
-As a result, the bodies of whales and the bodies of Black folk seem to have a kinship in how they have been both targeted, hunted and consumed since the transatlantic slave trade.
-I have also come to know that some slave ships were used as whaling vessels.”
-In this present moment of continued environmental destruction caused by war and accelerated global warming, brooks is asking, “What light reaches us?
-What darkness welcomes the reckoning?”
+Both presentations were a culmination of brooks’ project Whale Fall, originally commissioned by Abrons Arts Center and virtually premiered as an experimental dance film in 2021 during the height of the Covid-19 epidemic.
+When Whale Fall (the film) premiered, brooks wrote, “This project was born out of a desire to sit with grief and rage in a world that discarded too much and consumed too much.
+As a result, the bodies of whales and the bodies of Black folk seemed to have a kinship in how they were both targeted, hunted, and consumed since the transatlantic slave trade.
+I also came to know that some slave ships were used as whaling vessels.”
+In that present moment of continued environmental destruction caused by war and accelerated global warming, brooks was asking, “What light reached us?
+What darkness welcomed the reckoning?”

 mayfield brooks is part of LMCC's Extended Life Dance Development Program supported, in part, by The Andrew W. Mellon Foundation.